PDU

 5. Scalability and Long-Term Usage

-Investing in a high-quality power distribution unit such as PSX-PDU120V is crucial for future-proofing growing businesses and their data infrastructure.
+Investing in a high-quality power distribution unit is also significant such as PSX-PDU120V for future-proofing growing businesses and their data infrastructure.

 For one-time, low-usage cases, a power strip is sufficient.